policmoraes/Capstone-Project/README.md

 Tableau (connected to SQl database and created dashboard to show the finds)

-● Patterns, Trends and Insights
+● Patterns, Trends and Insights:

-○ Patterns:
-With grouping, calculations and filters on SQL; visualisations on Tableau, some patterns were identified:
+○ With grouping, calculations and filters on SQL; visualisations on Tableau, some patterns were identified:
 Gender Gap: women still have less income, participation on Labour force, spent more time taking care of others and housework, are the majority on part-time jobs and work in industries that pay less. in other hand, the difference on employment in average were round 1%

-● At least one predictive model
-○ Predictive Model:
+● Predictive model:

 What is the future of Women in the Labour Force in Australia?
 Using Forecast in Tableau is possible to expect equality on participation in the Labour Force in 2032.

-● Recommendations
+● Recommendations:

 ○ Gender Gap
 We still have a large group of women working in part-time type of employment, studies pointing the main cause is because women are the primary-care in household arrangements.
 Even they have higher degree of formal education, they have more interruption in their career to take care of children, illness families or aged care, influencing their longer term incoming and retirement.
 The Covid-19 pandemic had less impact because the flexibility of work for many occupations has become possible.

 ○ Recommendations:

 Child Care affordable;
 Aged care qualified and safe;
 Review work pay;